 National Wills & Probate Services Ltd operate across Hertfordshire, Bedfordshire and Essex offering a fully qualified and indemnified will writing & Estate Planning Service.

 We pride ourselves on being able to offer a personalised, friendly face to face service.
 We genuinely care about ensuring we support you achieving your wishes through our will writing and estate planning services.
 Our reputation is built on providing a superior customer experience.

-We are members of the Society of wills Writers and fully compliant with the Code of Conduct for the organisation, undertaking continuous professional development to ensure our teams knowledge is always up to date.
+We are members of the Society of Will Writers and fully compliant with it's Code of Conduct, undertaking continuous professional development to ensure our teams knowledge is always up to date.
 Get in touch today with no obligation and see if we can help you too?

 All of us have considered making a Will at some point but only 30% of us have actually done so, leaving 70% of estates unprotected.
 A will permits you to do many things that would not be possible if you were to die without a will (ie intestate).
 This includes specifying the person(s) who will administer your estate (Executors),deciding what will happen to specific assets, achieving desired tax and estate planning objectives, protecting your assets from being used to pay for Care fees and deciding who should be the Guardians of your children.

 Married Couples - Many of us put off making a Will on the incorrect assumption that when a married person dies, their spouse automatically inherits everything.
 In fact, if you have children, your spouse Will only inherit the first £250,000 of the estate including the value of the family home.
 If the home is worth more than £250,000, it may have to be sold.
 So married couples can only be sure to inherit everything if there is a Will, depending upon the size of the estate.

 Co-habiting/unmarried couples - Co-habiting/unmarried couples also assume that they have the same legal rights to inherit as a married couple.
 However, as the law currently stands, unmarried couples have absolutely no guaranteed rights to inherit.